Online HEVC converter

 Select «to hevc»

-Choose hevc or any of the other 200+ supported formats you'd like to convert to.
+Choose hevc or any other of the 200+ supported formats that you wish to convert to.

 Step 3